nebblu/ACTio-ReACTio/README.md

 **h,n_s,omega_m,omega_b** are the base LCDM cosmological parameters assumed in producing the linear power spectrum or transfer function input.

-**For the compute_reaction function - basic halo model reaction function for fixed models **
+** Specific to the compute_reaction function : basic halo model reaction function for specific theories **

 **sigma_8** is the input power spectrum sigma8 value at z=0.